Your Health Motto “EATING RIGHT IS MORE IMPORTANT THEN EATING MORE”

-Vitamin A was next – it was discovered in 1917 by two groups of researchers in the USA and first synthesised in 1947 by Dutch chemists.
+Vitamin A was next – it was discovered in 1917 by two groups of researchers in the USA and first synthesized in 1947 by Dutch chemists.

-Vitamin K was discovered by German scientists in 1929, and was named the ‘Koagulationsvitamin’ (so vitamin ‘K’) because it affected the clotting of blood.
-It was synthesised in 1939.
+Vitamin K was discovered by German scientists in 1929 and was named the ‘Koagulationsvitamin’ (so vitamin ‘K’) because it affected the clotting of blood.
+It was synthesized in 1939.

 Vitamins can be divided into two types – fat-soluble and water-soluble.
 Fat-soluble vitamins, vitamins A (see ‘Vitamin A’), D (see ‘Vitamin D’), E (see ‘Vitamin E’), and K (see ‘Other Vitamins’), are found in meat (especially liver), dairy products, eggs, oily fish, nuts, seeds, grains and leafy green vegetables (vitamin K is also made by some bacteria in the gut).
 Vitamin D is formed in the skin following exposure to sunlight.
 Water-soluble vitamins are the B vitamins and vitamin C.

-Too much vitamin A can cause dry skin, itching, headaches, jaundice, feelings of sickness and dizziness, vomiting, diarrhoea, blurred vision, muscle pain, tiredness, fever, insomnia, anaemia, and increased risk of bone fractures, including hip fractures.
+Too much vitamin A can cause dry skin, itching, headaches, jaundice, feelings of sickness and dizziness, vomiting, diarrhea, blurred vision, muscle pain, tiredness, fever, insomnia, anemia, and increased risk of bone fractures, including hip fractures.
 Too much vitamin A in children can slow growth, and too much in pregnancy can cause birth defects.

 We all know vitamins and minerals are essential nutrients the body needs – but what does each vitamin do?
 And which foods are vitamin powerhouses?
 Here’s the low-down on which letter does what, from A (that is, Vitamin A) to Z (or – zinc).